Find out how we can help your business this end of financial year Learn More

 GST and Vacant Land

-Vacant land is not considered to be a ‘residential premises’ even if a residence may be constructed on it.
-To be a ‘residential premises’ the land must be either occupied as a residence or be capable of being occupied as a residence.
-Therefore most transactions involving vacant land may be subject to GST.
+Vacant land is not classified as 'residential premises' even if a home can be built on it.
+For land to qualify as 'residential premises', it must either be lived in as a residence or be suitable for residential occupation.
+Consequently, transactions involving vacant land may be subject to GST.

 GST and New Residential Property